josdem/hugo/content/techtalk/spring/spring_swagger_boot_configuration.md

 description = "Swagger is a simple yet powerful representation of your RESTful API.
 With Swagger you can keep your documentation attached with the evolution of your code and with Swagger UI you'll have a web interface that allows you to easily create GET and POST request to your API."
 +++

-Swagger is a simple yet powerful representation of your RESTful API.
+The open API specification, previously known as Swagger specification defines standard, language-agnostic interface to [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) API's which allows to understand service's capabilities without access the code.
 Where you can keep your documentation attached with the evolution of your project.
 With Swagger UI you will have a web interface that allows you to easily interact with API's resources without having any implamentation in place.
-To know more about Swagger please visit it's official web site [here](https://swagger.io/).

-**NOTE:** If you need to know what tools you need to have installed in yout computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot)
+An Open API specification can then be used by code generation tools to generate servers and clients, testing tools and many more test cases.
+To know more about Swagger please visit it's official web site [here](https://swagger.io/). **NOTE:** If you need to know what tools you need to have installed in yout computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot)

 Then execute this command in your terminal: